RickStrahl/BlogPosts/2023-04/Preventing iOS Safari Textbox Zooming/IosTextboxZoomingAndViewportSizing.md

 <meta name="viewport" content="width=device-width, initial-scale=1, maximum-scale=1" />
 ```

 For iOS Safari (> v10) this actually fixes the problem by forcing textbox input not to auto-zoom content on focus.
 Despite the name and actual designed behavior of the tag - `maximum-scale` - **on iOS you can still manually pinch and zoom** and size the ViewPort larger than 100%, **but it's now a user initiated operation**: No more auto-zooming.
-On iOS this behavior is most likely what you want to see!

-So this fixes the auto-input zoom problem on iOS devices.
+On iOS this is the behavior you want to see and this fixes the auto-input zoom problem on iOS devices.
 Yay!

-Well not quite...
-Unfortunately, Android devices treat `maximum-scale` more literally and actually won't allow pinch and zoom sizing beyond the value specified in `maximum-scale`.
-So on Android, if `maximum-scale=1` is specified you can't manually pinch and zoom beyond the 100% bound, which is serious an accessibility problem.
+Well... not quite so Yay!
+Unfortunately, Android devices treat `maximum-scale` more literally and won't allow pinch and zoom sizing beyond the value specified in `maximum-scale`.
+So on Android, `maximum-scale=1` won't manually pinch and zoom beyond the 100% bound, which is a serious accessibility problem.

+Arguably the Android/Mobile Chromium behavior - which doesn't 'auto-zoom' at any size - is the correct behavior, which is that maximum-scale defines the maximum and thus inhibits sizing beyond the scale boundary including for pinch and zoom gestures.

-MDN recommends that `maximum-scale` should not be set under a value of 3:
+In fact, MDN recommends that `maximum-scale` should not be set under a value of 3 and the default is 10:

 > #### maximum-scale
 > Controls how much zoom is allowed on the page.
 Any value less than `3` fails accessibility.
 Minimum: `0.1`.
 Maximum: `10`.
 Default: `10`.
 Negative values: ignored.

+What this means is once again browsers behaving differently depending on platform which is always a shitty proposition (echos of the 90's and 2000's).

-Bottom line is that Safari on iOS more or less hi-jacks the `maximum-scale` behavior to affect the auto-zoom behavior, without affecting the pinch and zoom behavior, which actually fixes the problem of the auto-zoom.
-But Android treats `maximum-scale` literally and once set limits pinch and zoom behavior.
-Android however doesn't have the 'auto-zoom' behavior problem that iOS Safari has, so really it doesn't need any changes from default browser behavior - that's only required for iOS.
+Bottom line is that Safari on iOS more or less hi-jacks the `maximum-scale` behavior to affect the auto-zoom behavior, without affecting the pinch and zoom behavior, while Android treats `maximum-scale` literally and directly affects the pinch and zoom behavior.
+Which behavior is correct is moot, the fact is that the two platforms handle these things differently and you need to potentially work around it.

 #### Selective maximum-scale for Safari on iOS
-Since this is selective behavior that should specifically applies to iOS Safari, it's possible to hack together some startup code that selectively replaces the meta ViewPort tag in your startup code only on iOS.
+Since this unwanted auto-zoom behavior is selective behavior for iOS Safari, it's possible to hack together some startup code that only selectively replaces the meta ViewPort tag in your startup code only on iOS Safari.

 First make it easy to address the ViewPort tag via an `id` tag: